Opinion: 150 years after the Great Chicago Fire, we're more vulnerable

 Like the Great Fire of London in 1666, the San Francisco Earthquake of 1906, and Hurricane Katrina in 2005, the Great Chicago Fire reminds us that big, swaggering cities can still be fragile.

-But that same night, about 250 miles north of Chicago, more than 1200 people died in and around Peshtigo, Wisconsin.
+But that same night, about 250 miles north of Chicago, more than 1,200 people died in and around Peshtigo, Wis.
 It was the deadliest wildfire in U.S. history.
 Survivors said the flames blew like hurricanes, jumping across Green Bay to light swaths of forest on the opposite shore.
 A million and a half acres burned.

 Chicago's fire came to be seen as a catastrophe that also ignited the invention of steel skyscrapers, raised up on the the city's ashes.
 It has overshadowed the Peshtigo fire.
 And for years, the two were seen as separate, almost coincidental disasters.